PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

-The different versions of layered gate architectures differ in three regards:
+Layered gate architectures can differ in three regards:

 * Whether only :math:`A`, only :math:`B`, or both :math:`A` and :math:`B` are parametrized
 * Which types of gates are used in :math:`A` and :math:`B`
-* Whether the gates in Block :math:`B` are arranged randomly, fixed, or structured by a hyperparameter
+* Whether the gates in Block :math:`B` are arranged randomly, fixed, or determined by a hyperparameter

-We demonstrate this with discrete and continuous-variable models.
+Such layered architectures appear in both both discrete and continuous-variable quantum computing models.

 A parametrized, B fixed
 ***********************

-In the simplest case of qubit-based devices we can use general SU(2) gates or rotations :math:`R` in Block :math:`A` and let :math:`B` be fixed,
+In the simplest case of qubit-based devices, we can use general SU(2) gates (i.e., rotations) :math:`R` in Block :math:`A` and let :math:`B` be fixed.

 :html:`<br>`